Cloud-based phone systems vs. on-premises systems

 What are on-premises phone systems?

-An on-premises phone system, also known as a Private Branch Exchange (PBX), is one that has been installed in a business location.
+An on-premises phone system is one that has been installed in a business location, often using Plain Old Telephone Service (POTS) lines.
 There may be physical wires running through the office, connecting phones to a main box or data center.
-Or phones may be connected digitally to a local server using Voice over Internet Protocol (VoIP) technology.
+Phones may also be connected digitally to a local server using Voice over Internet Protocol (VoIP) technology.
+In either case, the phone system is present at the location, where it manages all inbound and outbound calling features.

 What are cloud-based phone systems?

-With AT&T Phone for Business, we help you migrate your POTS lines to VoIP while keeping the system and devices you’re already using.
-And because it’s hosted in the cloud, you can access your system from anywhere at any time.
-AT&T Phone for Business – Advanced takes things even further by providing VoIP connections to both analog voice and specialty lines like faxes, alarms, elevators, point-of-sale terminals, and more.
+Many cloud-based phone systems are compatible with your existing analog devices, so you don’t have to spend money on new equipment.
+With AT&T Phone for Business, for example, we help you migrate your POTS lines to VoIP while keeping the system and devices you’re already using.
+It’s hosted in the cloud, so you can access your system from anywhere at any time.

 Comparing cloud-based phone systems vs. on-premises systems

+While the benefits of a cloud-based system make it the preferred choice for forward-looking businesses, there are some cases where an on-premises system is a good fit.
 With an on-premises system, you own it.
 That means it can be tailored to meet very specific needs and use cases.
-If you require strict security or data storage, an on-premises system can offer greater control over how information is kept safe.
-But that kind of customization and control also comes at a high cost.
+If you require strict security or data storage, an on-premises phone system can offer greater control over how information is kept safe.

-In addition, as technology continues to evolve, it’s becoming more challenging to find skilled on-premises technicians and the right parts for maintenance and repairs, which drives up the overall costs.
+In addition, as technology continues to evolve, it’s becoming more challenging to find providers with skilled on-premises technicians and the right parts for maintenance and repairs, which drives up overall costs.
 On-premises systems also lack the Application Programming Interfaces (APIs) included in cloud-based systems.
-This means they are less likely to integrate with business applications like customer relationship management (CRM) or enterprise resource planning (ERP) platforms that enable you to collaborate with business partners.

 Pros: